LiamD88/milestone-project-1-eminem/TESTING.md

 4. Footer

     * I had taken the footer code from the resume project and I added in my own colours to the css classes.
 I tested this by hovering over the links in desktop to see the colour change.
-The        colour wouldnt change in smaller screen sizes.
+The        colour wouldn't change in smaller screen sizes.
 I also tested the links added to ensure they worked when clicked on all devices sizes and had no issues.

 #### Biography Page